 In the 21st century, film, television and new media are our primary sources of information and entertainment.
 This course has been designed to provide opportunities for students to develop industry standard skills in creative photography and digital image manipulation and apply those skills in the creation of artworks based on personal expression.
-Students are introduced to practical and theoretical camera basics, navigating manual camera controls and image manipulation using Adobe Photoshop.
+Students are introduced to practical and theoretical camera basics, navigating manual camera controls and image manipulation using

+Adobe Photoshop.
 Digital Media is a subject that will enable students to gain a critical and practical understanding of the way in which they engage with different forms of media texts.
-Photographic images captured during the course are then used to create twodimensional and three-dimensional artworks in other media including clay, painting, screenprinting and collage.
+Photographic images captured during the course are then used to create two-dimensional and three-dimensional artworks in other media including clay, painting, screen-printing and collage.
 Excursions and Incursions provide the opportunity for students to capture a wide range of dynamic images with which to work.
 In addition, students investigate, critique and respond to the works of other photographers, developing an understanding of the critical role of photography in capturing important moments of world history in the 20th century.

-- Experiences a variety of photographic and digital procedures to make photographic and digital - Explores a variety of materials, techniques and processes that explores the function of photographic and digital artists and how they work. - Explores ways in which experiences of the world can be communicated in photographic and digital works. - Recognizes that various interpretations of photographic and digital works are possible. - Makes a variety of photographic and digital works that reflect personal experiences, responses or points of view - Explore a variety of subject matter that can be represented in photographic and digital works Explores ways to develop ideas in photographic and digital works - Use a range of materials, techniques and processes to make photographic and digital works.
-Identify the language of Film, Photography and New Media - Explore the changing nature of technology and Photography - Plan, design and experiment with texts using Adobe Premiere Pro.I
+Pathways to Senior Subjects Visual Art Certificate III in Visual Arts (Photography specialisation) Learning experiences Experiences a variety of photographic and digital procedures to make photographic and digital works.
+Explores a variety of materials, techniques and processes that explores the function of photographic and digital artists and how they work.
+Explores ways in which experiences of the world can be communicated in photographic and digital works.
+Recognizes that various interpretations of photographic and digital works are possible.
+Makes a variety of photographic and digital works that reflect personal experiences, responses or points of view Explore a variety of subject matter that can be represented in photographic and digital works Use a range of materials, techniques and processes to make photographic and digital works.
+Identify the language of Film, Photography and New Media Explore the changing nature of technology and Photography Plan, design and experiment with texts using Adobe Premiere Pro.I Assessment Creative Photography Stimuli Analyses Critique representations and stereotypes Photoshop and Editing This subject caters to Students who are creative and enjoy working behind the scenes using camera and editing software.

-- Creative Photography

-- Stimuli Analyses

-- Critique representations and stereotypes

-- Photoshop and Editing

-Students who are creative and enjoy working behind the scenes using camera and editing software.

 Career Aspirations Director, Producer, Camera Operator, Media Analyst, Advertising, Journalist.

-A student supplied external 3GB hard drive and a 16gb or more SD card will be required.
+Resources required A student supplied external 3GB hard drive and a 16gb or more SD card will be required.
+Additional Course Course costs included in College levy structure.